Dr-Noob/cpufetch/doc/DOCUMENTATION_X86.md

 - Extended Family
 - Stepping

 Knowing this information, we can distinguish any CPU microarchitecture.
-Inside __uarch.c__ there is a function that behaves as a database or a lookup table.
+Inside __uarch.c__ there is a function that behaves like a database or a lookup table.
 The function of this database is to find a match between the information obtained from 0x1 and what kind of microarchitecture the current CPU is.
-I got the data using and adapting the code form Todd Allen's cpuid program [[5](#references)].
+I got the data using and adapting the code from Todd Allen's cpuid program [[5](#references)].
 Knowing the microarchitecture, we can obtain the manufacturing process (or technology, the size in nm of the transistors).

 ### 6. How to get CPU topology?
 __Involved code: [cpuid.h](https://github.com/Dr-Noob/cpufetch/blob/master/src/x86/cpuid.h), [get_topology_info (cpuid.c)](https://github.com/Dr-Noob/cpufetch/blob/master/src/x86/cpuid.c), [apic.c](https://github.com/Dr-Noob/cpufetch/blob/master/src/x86/apic.c)__

-cpufetch aims to support the most complex systems, so it supports multi socket CPUs and a detailed SMT (Intel HyperThreading) information.
+cpufetch aims to support the most complex systems, so it supports multi-socket CPUs and detailed SMT (Intel HyperThreading) information.
 The CPU topology is stored in the following struct:

 ```
 struct topology {